syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ### Customize the highlight styles

-To customize the highlighted series, use the *Color*, *Border* and *Opacity* options in the HighlightSettings.
+To customize the highlighted series, use the Color, Border, and Opacity options in the **HighlightSettings**.

 {% highlight cshtml %}